j-West/Blog-page-styling/README.md

 # Articles

-## This is the fourth exercise in the front-end-milestones/2-the-static-web
+## Fourth exercise in the front-end-milestones/the-static-web

 ### Instructions for exercise: